cpc/hipcl/README.md

 * hipError_t hipModuleLoadData(hipModule_t* module, const void* image);
 * hipError_t hipModuleLoadDataEx(hipModule_t *module, const void *image,...);

-  this API is not possible to implement with SPIR-V binaries, because there is no size parameter (only a void* pointer), and SPIR-V binaries don't have their size embedded.
+  This API is not possible to implement with SPIR-V binaries, because there is no size parameter (only a void* pointer), and SPIR-V binaries don't have their size embedded.
   It might be possible to implement with disassembled